tomasmontielp/Stock_portfolio_-real_performance_calculator/README.md

 * **Data visualization:** The real performance of stocks is visually compared to the gain/loss indicated by the brokerage account.
 The importance of accounting for dividends gain is reflected.

 All of the steps were done with Python and its libraries.

+Documents included:

+* Project notebook in .ipynb
+* Notebook in PDF format
+* Notebook in html format
+* Positions and transactions datasets in .csv
+* Explanation image in .png